Nancy-codergirl/Photography-website/README.md

+## License
-This website has a licsense  GPL-2.0 License
+This website has the MIT license.